Plumsail/actions/source/flow/actions/sharepoint-processing.rst

        -  Site for HR

     *  -  Site Design
-       -  The built-in site design to used.
+       -  The built-in and custom site design to use.
+If you used `SP Custom Credentials key type <https://plumsail.com/docs/actions/v1.x/getting-started/sign-up.html?highlight=auth#sharepoint-custom-credentials>`_ you can select a value from a dropdown list of the available values.
+If in some reasons you can't see target site design, you can specify it manually by its identifier value or name (for built-in values).
        -  ::

             Topic
             Showcase
             Blank
+            Contoso customer tracking
+            a317d0e7-a13d-4427-a302-2875c628a46e

     *  -  LCID
        -  The language to use for the site.
 If not specified will default to the language setting of the clientcontext.